cmusatyalab/OpenWorkflow/gabrieltool/statemachine-editor-react/README.md

 # Overview

 This directory contains the React source for the OpenWorkflow web GUI.
 This is a pure front-end web GUI (no backend is needed).
-Everything is done in browser itself with HTML, CSS, and Javascript.
+Everything is done in the browser with HTML, CSS, and Javascript.
 This Github page of this repository serves the compiled frontend code at https://cmusatyalab.github.io/OpenWorkflow/.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).